csgillespie/efficientR/main.md

 If you're an R novice and fit into the final category, we recommend that this 'active R project' is not an important deliverable, but another R resource.
 While this book is generic, it is likely that your usage of R will be largely domain-specific.
 For this reason we recommend reading it alongside teaching material in your chosen area.
 Furthermore, we advocate that all readers use this book alongside other R resources such as the numerous, vignettes, tutorials and online articles that the R community has produced (described in the *tip* below).
 At a bare minimum you should be familiar with data frames, looping and simple plots.

 <div class="rmdtip">
 <p>There are many places to find generic and domain specific R teaching materials.
-For complete R and programming beginners, there are a number or introductory resources, such as the excellent <a href="https://cran.r-project.org/doc/contrib/Horton+Pruim+Kaplan_MOSAIC-StudentGuide.pdf">Student's Guide to R</a> and the more technical <a href="https://cran.r-project.org/other-docs.html">IcebreakeR</a> tutorial.</p>
+For complete R and programming beginners, there are a number of introductory resources, such as the excellent <a href="https://cran.r-project.org/doc/contrib/Horton+Pruim+Kaplan_MOSAIC-StudentGuide.pdf">Student's Guide to R</a> and the more technical <a href="https://cran.r-project.org/other-docs.html">IcebreakeR</a> tutorial.</p>
 <p>R also comes pre-installed with guidance, revealed by entering <code>help.start()</code> into the R console, including the classic official guide <em>An Introduction to R</em> which is excellent but daunting to many.
 Entering <code>vignette()</code> will display a list of guides packaged <em>within your R installation</em> (and hence free from the need of an internet connection).
 To see the vignette for a specific topic, just enter the vignette's name into the same command, e.g. <code>vignette(package = &quot;dplyr&quot;, &quot;introduction&quot;)</code> to see the introductory vignette for the <strong>dplyr</strong> package.</p>
 <p>Another early port of call should be the CRAN website.
 The <a href="https://cran.r-project.org/other-docs.html">Contributed Documentation</a> page contains a list of contributed resources, mainly tutorials, on subjects ranging from <a href="https://github.com/Robinlovelace/Creating-maps-in-R">map making</a> to <a href="https://cran.r-project.org/doc/contrib/Farnsworth-EconometricsInR.pdf">Econometrics</a> The new <a href="https://bookdown.org/">bookdown website</a> contains a list of complete (or near complete) books, which cover domains including <a href="http://r4ds.had.co.nz/"><em>R for Data Science</em></a> and <a href="https://bookdown.org/yihui/bookdown/">Authoring Books with R Markdown</a>.
 We recommend keeping your eye on the 'R-o-sphere', e.g. via the <a href="http://r-bloggers.com/">R-Bloggers</a> website, popular Twitter feeds and <a href="https://www.r-project.org/mail.html">CRAN-affiliated email lists</a> for up-to-date materials that can be used in conjunction with this book.</p>
 </div>